-The Road of Life and Work is Longer in the 21st Century
+The Road of Life and Work Is Longer in the 21st Century

 A Second or Retirement Career

-When his company ceased business, he was immediately hired by an aerospace company in a well paying job as a design engineer in a large company at the age of 55.
+An acquaintance of mine worked for 25+ years in another profession after earning a degree in engineering.
+When his company ceased business, he was immediately hired by an aerospace company in a well-paying job as a design engineer in a large company at the age of 55.
 He went to Texas, where many such jobs are open and increasing in numbers.

-I worked with all demographics of workers seeking employment for over 10 years under federal and state funding programs, with over a 90% job placement rate every year, including seniors and veterans.
+I've worked with all demographics of workers seeking employment for over 10 years under federal and state funding programs, with over a 90% job placement rate every year, including seniors and veterans.

-This work and ongoing follow-up with public and private contacts have provided an opportunity to gather resources for Senior Citizens and other special groups of unemployed people.
+This work and ongoing follow-up with public and private contacts have provided an opportunity to gather resources for senior citizens and other special groups of unemployed people.

-Living Longer, Working Longer - Texas Makes It Easier
+Living Longer, Working Longer: Texas Makes It Easier

 Our Aging Population Needs More Work